teamturnersolutions/BJsDev/README.md

 - Testing different methods to pass the information and working out the kinks for transpo

 ## Version 4
-- A full-development model to showcase
+- A full-development model to showcase deployed using AWS Amplify

 ## Version 5
 - A working application that it resilent and 100% accurate, There cannot be any lost data.
 At the enterprise level reduntancy's need to be in place ensuring that no notifications are missed.